diwakar4666/LLM-Powered-GTM-Go-To-Market-Strategist/README.md

 Deploy as a web dashboard for sales teams.

 👤 Author
-Sreevatsun Janarthanaam
+Diwakar Gunasekaran
-Master of Science in Scientific Instrumentation, Ernst-Abbe-Hochschule Jena, Germany 📧 sreevatsunj@gmail.com
+Master of Science in Artificial Intelligence, National College of Ireland, Ireland diwakar4666@gmail.com